bkzk/rblmon/README.md

     rblmon -h [ip|hostname|file] [-d hostname|file] [-r ip|hostname] [-q]
               [-log|-logall] [-l filename] [-ld dirname] [-man|-help]

 Use `-help` or `-man` argument to get more information.
-You probably need to install a `perl-doc` package to be able to read perl manual.
+You may need to install a `perl-doc` package to read perl-based manuals.

 ### Description

 If there is no DNSBL server specified at the command line, a default built-in list of popular DNSBL servers is used.

+__Note__: I do NOT maintain that built-in list anymore.
+There is a high chance number of those servers do not exist anymore.
+This may result in a positive FOUND match.

     $ rblmon -h srv01.example.net